badger-cash/badger-components-react/src/components/PriceDisplay/README.md

 Show a price display item in fiat, BCH, or SLP.

-For open BIP70 invoices, show a countdown timer.
+For open BIP70 invoices, get price and currency info from the invoice.

 Used in BadgerBadge and BadgerButton.
 Useful tool when building custom Badger integrations.